LAC-Tech/interlog/README.md

 - Append events to log
 - Sync log w/ other logs
-- Bi-temporal: records (local) transaction time & valid time
-- Event ID is a ULID where the time part is the valid time
+- Event ID is composite of origin replica ID and log position
 - Can run user-defined function to validate data before appending
 - Can run user-defined function to validate data before syncing
 - No interpreter or query language - recompile to change validation functions